-Normalization or data normalization is a process to organize the data into tabular format (database tables).
-A good database design includes the normalization, without normalization a database system may slow, inefficient and might not produce the expected result.
+Normalization or data normalization is a process to organize the data into database tables.
+To make a good database design, you have to follow Normalization practices.
+Without normalization, a database system might be slow, inefficient and might not produce the expected result.
 Normalization reduces the data redundancy and inconsistent data dependency.

 We organize the data into database tables by using normal forms rules or conditions.
 Normal forms help us to make a good database design.
 Generally, we organize the data up to third normal form.
 We rarely use the fourth and fifth normal form.

 To understand normal forms consider the folowing unnormalized database table.
 Now we will normalize the data of below table using normal forms.

 First Normal Form (1NF)

 A database table is said to be in 1NF if it contains no repeating fields/columns.
 The process of converting the UNF table into 1NF is as follows:

 Separate the repeating fields into new database tables along with the key from unnormalized database table.

 The primary key of new database tables may be a composite key

 1NF of above UNF table is as follows:

 Second Normal Form (2NF)

 A database table is said to be in 2NF if it is in 1NF and contains only those fields/columns that are functionally dependent(means the value of field is determined by the value of another field(s)) on the primary key.
 In 2NF we remove the partial dependencies of any non-key field.The process of converting the database table into 2NF is as follows:

 Remove the partial dependencies(A type of functional dependency where a field is only functionally dependent on the part of primary key) of any non-key field.

 If field B depends on field A and vice versa.
 Also for a given value of B, we have only one possible value of A and vice versa, Then we put the field B in to new database table where B will be primary key and also marked as foreign key in parent table.

 2NF of above 1NF tables is as follows: